ipfs/specs/IPIP/0001-lightweight-rfc-process.md

 - No new tooling
   - Reuse Markdown, Git, and existing PR review process
 - Convention over Byzantine process
-  - Proposing a new RFC should have low cognitive overhead, allowing us to focus on specs
+  - Proposing a new IPIP should have low cognitive overhead, allowing us to focus on specs
   - Reuse existing Github developer accounts and reputation attached to them
-  - One should be able to create a valid RFC without reading a long explainer like this one.
-Looking at past RFCs, and then copying a template and opening a PR with the proposal should be more than enough.
+  - One should be able to create a valid IPIP without reading a long explainer like this one.
+Looking at past IPIPs, and then copying a template and opening a PR with the proposal should be more than enough.

 ### User benefit

-End users will indirectly benefit from a healthy RFC process being in place:
+End users will indirectly benefit from a healthy IPIP process being in place:

-- IPFS community members will be able to use RFC drafts for evaluating ideas before investing time into building new things.
+- IPFS community members will be able to use IPIP drafts for evaluating ideas before investing time into building new things.
 - The bar for creating a brand new IPFS implementation will be lowered, and existing implementations will be able to propose improvements for others to